Clair Obscur Expedition 33 Audio Inspired by Fire Force Anime

 "When Guillaume asked me to do some sound design, he always was pushing me to do something more powerful, more bass, more and more and more," Playez said.
 "I thought I couldn't do more powerful."

-What most players miss is that this layered bass approach wasn't just about making the game sound cool.
+This layered bass approach wasn't just about making the game sound cool.
 It was a deliberate communication strategy, using sound to tell players when they had landed a meaningful hit.

 GDC audio post-mortem panel